-4 See, for example, Burstein, Kurz and Tesar (2008) and di Giovanni and Levchenko (2010).
+&lt;sup>3Input-output linkages are increasingly emphasized in the recent trade literature, as intermediate inputs now account for a sizeable share of trade; see, for example, Burstein, Kurz and Tesar (2008) and di Giovanni and Levchenko (2010).

-5 The World Bank's World Integrated Trade Solution data show Canada was the top destination for U.S. exports in 2007, accounting for 21.4 percent of total U.S. exports, and it was the second largest source of imports into the U.S. (15.7 percent), closely following China (16.9 percent).
+&lt;sup>4The World Bank's World Integrated Trade Solution data show Canada was the top destination for U.S. exports in 2007, accounting for 21.4 percent of total U.S. exports, and it was the second largest source of imports into the U.S. (15.7 percent), closely following China (16.9 percent).
 At the same time, 79 percent of Canadian exports went to the U.S., and the U.S. supplied 54.2 percent of Canada's imports.